-The Offer Bonds shall be issued as the first tranche from the Issuer's up to ₱35,000,000,000 Shelf Bonds registered with the SEC.
-The Offer Bonds will be issued on [November 23], 2023 (the "Issue Date") and will comprise of fixed rate bonds to be issued in up to two (2) series: three (3) year bonds, which shall be due in 2026 (the "Series F Bonds") and five (5) year bonds which shall be due in 2028 (the "Series G Bonds").
+The Offer Bonds shall be issued as the first tranche from the Issuer's ₱35,000,000,000 Shelf Bonds registered with the SEC.
+The Offer Bonds will be issued on December 6, 2023 (the "Issue Date") and will comprise of fixed rate bonds to be issued in two (2) series: three (3) year bonds, which shall be due in 2026 (the "Series F Bonds") and five (5) year bonds which shall be due in 2028 (the "Series G Bonds").

-The Offer Bonds are constituted by a Trust Indenture executed on [●], 2023 (the "Trust Indenture") between the Issuer and China Banking Corporation through its Trust and Asset Management Group (the "Trustee", which term shall, wherever the context permits, include all other persons or companies for the time being acting as trustee or trustees under the Trust Indenture).
-The description of the terms and conditions of the Offer Bonds set out below includes summaries of, and is subject to, the detailed provisions of the Trust Indenture and the Registry and Paying Agency Agreement executed on [●], 2023 (the "Registry and Paying Agency Agreement") among the Issuer, the Registrar, and the Paying Agent.
+The Offer Bonds are constituted by a Trust Indenture executed on November 16, 2023 (the "Trust Indenture") between the Issuer and China Banking Corporation through its Trust and Asset Management Group (the "Trustee", which term shall, wherever the context permits, include all other persons or companies for the time being acting as trustee or trustees under the Trust Indenture).
+The description of the terms and conditions of the Offer Bonds set out below includes summaries of, and is subject to, the detailed provisions of the Trust Indenture and the Registry and Paying Agency Agreement") among the Issuer, the Registrar, and the Paying Agent.